RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 Freeputer&nbsp;2.0 ***adds excellent robustness***.
 Whereas Freeputer&nbsp;1.0 trapped (stopping the virtual machine) to preserve its excellent correctness, the design of Freeputer&nbsp;2.0 is more robust in that it keeps running while maintaining excellent correctness.
 It achieves this by *branching on failure* rather than *trapping on failure*.

+Freeputer&nbsp;2.0 has ***improved I/O*** compared to Freeputer&nbsp;1.0 (now simpler, more standardized, more flexible, more discrete, more powerful and easier to extend).
+All I/O is now memory-mapped and achieved by the @ and ! instructions alone.

 Freeputer&nbsp;2.0 has a larger *address space* but a smaller *program space* than Freeputer&nbsp;1.0.
 Having a smaller *program space* allows the achievement of excellent correctness and excellent robustness *at the same time*, in a manner which is portable *and* simpler and easier to implement.
 This is why the motto of Freeputer&nbsp;2.0 is: ***smaller simpler better***.

 ## Migration